5 Easy Steps to Secure WordPress

 1. Update Regularly

 Security vulnerabilities are constantly being discovered in WordPress core files, themeforest wp themes and plugins.
 These resources are being updated often and whenever there’s a new security issue they tend to push out immediate updates.
-If you don’t keep your WordPress site up to date you are not able to benefit from these security fixes, hence leaving your site open to a vulnerability that is now widely public and being exploited even more vigorously by hackers.
+If you don’t keep your WordPress site up to date you are not able to benefit from these security fixes, hence leaving your site open to a vulnerability that is now widely public and being exploited even more vigorously by hackers, click here to know more on blogging.
 This does not only apply to your WordPress core files, but your themes and plugins as well.

 A common reason for not updating is because these files have been customized by a developer.
 Prevent this by insisting any developer who works on your site uses WordPress Best Practices and never allow them to edit the core files of WordPress.
 The main reason plugins and themes exist in the first place is to provide a way for developers to customize WordPress that will still allow it to be updated without overwriting the customization.
 Now the best developed themes and plugins have adopted the same practice and provide their own means to be safely customized.
 A secure WordPress site owner will insist their developers adhere to best practices.